Commentary: Recycling plays critical role in future aluminum production

 Different aluminum alloys possess distinct properties, such as strength, corrosion resistance and malleability.
 By identifying the specific alloy of the aluminum being recycled, processors can optimize the recycling process to preserve these valuable characteristics and ensure that material is processed efficiently and cost-effectively.

-This knowledge enables melt shops produce recycled aluminum that is equivalent in quality and performance to primary aluminum, expanding its potential applications and increasing its market value.
+This knowledge enables melt shops to produce recycled aluminum that is equivalent in quality and performance to primary aluminum, expanding its potential applications and increasing its market value.

 Understanding the source of aluminum is crucial for maximizing recycling efficiency.
 By identifying potential contaminants or impurities, recyclers can implement targeted cleaning and sorting methods to remove these unwanted materials.
-This not only improves the quality of the recycled aluminum, but also reduces energy consumption and minimizes waste.
+This not only improves the quality of the recycled aluminum but also reduces energy consumption and minimizes waste.

 The power of precision sorting